Hurricane Impact Windows Cost Calculator

 Sample Models And Series

 Here are several sample impact window models that you may want to investigate further.
-They are listed from least expensive to most expensive.
+Also, they are listed from least expensive to most expensive.

 Impact Windows Cost Bids

 We have 6 double hungs and 2 double sliders.
 These are the bids I've collected using your form - thanks for that, it made the process easy.
-I plan to live in this home for quite some time - we are in the Florida panhandle close to the coast.
-Love to get your help navigating these impact windows cost bids!
+Additionally, I plan to live in this home for quite some time.
+Currently, we are in the Florida panhandle close to the coast.
+Love to get your help navigating these bids and I did start out using your hurricane impact windows cost calculator!

 Sharon - Homeowner - October, 2023